 In this part we present an alternative result for verifying identifiability of an acyclic network.
 While the rank conditions in Theorem 1 and Corollary 3 have provided an instrumental tool for verifying identifiability of an acyclic network model set, the concerned conditions are formulated in terms of a vertex-wise analysis.
-That is to say, for each vertex it has to be checked separately whether the conditions for identifiability are satisfied.
-Besides the computational burden that such a procedure entails, it is also an analysis result that is less suitable for addressing the synthesis question: which nodes to excite and which nodes to measure so as to guarantee network identifiability?
-This question is about generating a valid Excitation and Measurement Pattern (EMP), see [16] for the definition.
+That is to say, for each vertex, it has to be checked separately whether the conditions for identifiability are satisfied.
+Besides the computational burden that such a procedure entails, it is also an analysis result that is less suitable for addressing the synthesis question: which vertices to excite and which nodes to measure so as to guarantee network identifiability?
+This question is about generating a valid Excitation and Measurement Pattern (EMP) (see [19] for the definition) for a dynamic network.
 In the subsequent part, we present a synthesis scheme to allocate excitation and measurement signals for identifiability of an acyclic network model set.
 This will lead to alternative and more compact identifiability conditions.

-To this end, we resort to a graph covering approach as introduced in [6] for general (cyclic) dynamic networks.
+To this end, we resort to a graph covering approach introduced in [6] for general (cyclic) dynamic networks.
 In [6], all the vertices in a directed network are measured, and the allocation of excitations is based on decomposing the underlying graph of the network into edge-disjoint pseudotrees, whose roots are supposed to be excited for generic identifiability.
 In this work, we extend the work in [6] to the partial excitation and measurement case.
-Because we are handling acyclic networks here, the disjoint pseudotrees can be relaxed to disjoint directed trees, as explained next.
+Because we are handling acyclic networks, the disjoint pseudotrees can be relaxed to disjoint directed trees, as explained next.

-A directed tree, denoted by $\mathcal{T}$ , is a special acyclic graph containing a unique root vertex, from which there is exactly one directed path to every other vertex in $\mathcal{T}$ .
-The sinks in $\mathcal{T}$ are also called leaves, and the vertices that are neither the root nor leaves of $\mathcal{T}$ are internal vertices.
-Analogously, an anti-tree $\check{\mathcal{T}}$ is defined, where each vertex in $\check{\mathcal{T}}$ has exactly one directed path to a unique root vertex, while all the sources in $\check{\mathcal{T}}$ are called leaves
+A directed tree, denoted by \mathcal{T} , is a special acyclic graph containing a unique root vertex, from which there is exactly one directed path to every other vertex in \mathcal{T} .
+The sinks in \mathcal{T} are also called leaves, and the vertices that are neither the root nor leaves of \mathcal{T} are internal vertices.
+Analogously, an anti-tree \mathcal{T} is defined, where each vertex in \mathcal{T} has exactly one directed path to a unique root vertex, while all the sources in \mathcal{T} are called leaves.

-Then, we define the concept of disjoint trees.
+Then, following the definition of disjoint pseudotrees in [6], we define the concept of disjoint trees for acyclic graphs.

-Definition 3 (Disjoint trees).
-In a directed acyclic graph G, two trees $T_1$ and $T_2$ are called disjoint if
+Definition 3 (Disjoint trees) In a directed acyclic graph \mathcal{G} , two trees \mathcal{T}1 and \mathcal{T}2 are called disjoint if